Mississippi Today

 One of the primary arguments used by Reeves and others is that if Medicaid expansion is enacted, it will result in thousands of Mississippians losing private coverage from the health insurance marketplace exchange.

 They argue that working poor Mississippians already are being covered through private health insurance policies at little or no cost on the exchange.
-If Medicaid was expanded, those who had private health insurance at little or no cost on the exchange would be forced under federal law to relinquish those policies and receive health insurance through Medicaid.
+If Medicaid was expanded, those who had private health insurance at little or no cost on the exchange would be forced under federal law to relinquish those policies and health insurance through Medicaid.

 The reason that working poor Mississippians can receive those policies at such favorable rates is because of Joe Biden.
-Those favorable rates were part of two pieces of legislation Biden pushed through Congress โ first the American Rescue Plan Act and then the Inflation Reduction Act.
-Biden did not support the enhanced benefits as a way to prevent states from expanding Medicaid.ย He supports Medicaid expansion, but he viewed the enhanced benefits as just one way to provide help for those who had to turn to the exchange for health care coverage.
+Those favorable rates were part of two pieces of legislation Biden pushed through Congress โ€” first the American Rescue Plan Act and then the Reduction Act.
+Biden did not support the enhanced benefits as a way to prevent states from expanding Medicaid.ย He supports Medicaid expansion, but he viewed the enhanced benefits as just one way to provide for those who had to turn to the exchange for coverage.

-All Republicans in the Congress voted against both bills providing the enhanced marketplace benefits.
+All in the Congress voted against both bills providing the enhanced marketplace benefits.
 That is important because the enhanced subsidies that are available to acquire health insurance on the exchange are scheduled to expire at the end of 2025.
 And it is questionable at best whether they can be extended.

 But what we know will be available after 2025 is Medicaid expansion like 40 other states already have enacted, in which the federal government pays the bulk of the cost to provide health care for the working poor.